go-pkgz/auth/README.md

 service.AddGithubEnterpriseProvider("<Client ID>", "<Client Secret>", "https://github.example.com")
 ```

+Register the OAuth App on the Enterprise instance itself, not on `https://github.com/settings/developers`.
+OAuth Apps are per-instance, so a client id created on public github.com is unknown to your GHES server and authorization will fail.
+The callback URL is the same `<domain>/auth/github/callback` as above.

 The provider is registered under the same `github` name, so login and callback routes are unchanged.
 If the base URL is not a usable `http`/`https` URL the provider falls back to public github.com.
+A scheme-less value such as `github.example.com` is treated as `https://github.example.com`.
 To combine it with `UserAttributes` or `GithubNumericID`, set `GithubEnterpriseURL` when building `provider.Params` directly and register the result with `service.AddCustomHandler(provider.NewGithub(p))`, filling in the service-supplied fields as described in the numeric-id note above.

 #### Facebook Auth Provider